b4n4n377/docs/1-4-arcade-projects-rpi5-240p-mame.md

 sudo reboot
 ```

-### 3 - Build and install AdvanceMAME from the sources
+### 3 - Build and install AdvanceMAME from the source
 Follow the insructions from https://www.advancemame.it/doc-build.
 ```bash
 sudo apt-get update